seanwhs/AI-ERA-SOFTWARE-ENGINEER/1-competency-model/bridge-engineer-checklist.md

 | Postmortem & Incident Leadership      | Lead investigations, integrate AI failure cases                   |
 | Stakeholder Communication & Alignment | Translate technical trade-offs, enforce system-level priorities   |

+---

+## What the New Full-Stack Engineer Should Be

+The role of the **Full-Stack Engineer** in the AI era goes beyond writing code for both the frontend and backend.
+The **AI-augmented Full-Stack Engineer** combines expertise across the stack with **systemic thinking**, **AI governance**, and **security** skills.
+This evolution of the full-stack role requires engineers to maintain oversight over entire systems, integrating AI tools into workflows without relinquishing control.

+### **Key Characteristics of a New Full-Stack Engineer:**

+1. **Holistic System Ownership**: A full-stack engineer must think in terms of the **entire system**, from the frontend interface to backend processes, ensuring smooth, scalable integrations.
+2. **AI-First Integration**: Utilize AI for optimization, code generation, and design assistance, but maintain oversight.
+Engineers should be able to **audit AI contributions** and refactor AI-generated code to meet system standards.
+3. **Security by Design**: Security should be embedded throughout every layer, from user authentication to backend processes and AI decision-making.
+4. **CI/CD & Operational Mastery**: Engineers should be proficient with **CI/CD pipelines**, ensuring smooth deployments, quick production issue resolution, and system observability.
+5. **Scalable Architecture**: Engineers should design systems with scalability in mind, anticipating potential failure points across the stack.
+6. **Clear Communication & Documentation**: Engineers must **document decisions**, especially those involving AI integration, and communicate complex technical trade-offs to stakeholders and team members.

+In the **AI era**, the full-stack engineer’s responsibility extends from developing systems to ensuring they run smoothly in production, all while integrating AI capabilities and maintaining full control.